sano91/Insight/README.md

 values for the features.
 ### Min-Max Scaler
 The MinMaxScaler , on the other hand, shifts the data such that all features are exactly between 0 and 1.
-For the two-dimensional dataset this means all of the data is con‐ tained within the rectangle created by the x-axis between 0 and 1 and the y-axis between 0 and 1.
+For the two-dimensional dataset this means all of the data is contained within the rectangle created by the x-axis between 0 and 1 and the y-axis between 0 and 1.
 ### Robust Scaler
 The RobustScaler works similarly to the StandardScaler in